 The National Park Service welcomes you to some of the world's greatest camping areas, ranging from the wooded campgrounds near the rockbound coast of Acadia National Park in Maine to those in the Chihuahuan Desert and the Rio Grande Canyon of Big Bend National Park in Texas.
 Whether you camp by the water at Cinnamon Bay in the Virgin Islands or deep in the rugged wilderness of the parks in Alaska, you are about to embark upon an adventure that will be memorable and rewarding.
 It may be that you will hike into the backcountry and pitch your tent beside a gurgling brook and breathe in deeply of the fresh, sweet air.
 Or perhaps you will watch chipmunks playing around a campground while you savor the wafting odors of meals cooking over campstoves.
 Or in the rush to set up your campsite, you forget to look around, but when you do you see the sun setting through the trees, gilding the land.
 Simple things, any one of them.
 But when taken together and combined with the joy that comes from relaxing with people you like amidst some of this country's most pristine landscapes, you end up with a sense of completeness and confidence.
 The variety of what you will find may astonish you, for no matter how excitedly you envision what the parks are like, the reality is always a surprise, whether it be the scenery, the wildlife, the friendliness of the National Park Service rangers, or the other people you meet.
-And don't imagine that you are the first to do this.
-Ever since Yellowstone became the first national park in 1872, tourists have been going to the parks, camping as they traveled and building a tradition that continues in more than 100 National Park Sys-

-Park Fees
+Ever since Yellowstone became the first national park in 1872, tourists have been going to the parks, camping as they traveled and building a tradition that continues in more than 100 parks today.
+That tradition also brings with it an obligation of trust chase a Golden Eagle Pass.
+This annual entrance permit sells for \$25 and permits entrance into all national parks.
+Also available are park-specific annual passes that sell for \$10 or \$15, depending on the park.
+These entrance passes are also good for one calendar year.
+Both the Golden Eagle and parkspecific passes can be purchased at national parks where entrance fees are charged.
+Two other permitsthe Golden Age Passport and Golden Access Passport allow free entry into the national parks.
+The Golden Age Passport is a lifetime entrance permit issued free to any United States citizen or permanent resident age 62 or older.
+To receive this permit, you must present a proof of age, such as a driver's license, or sign an affidavit attesting to the age requirement.
+A Golden Access Passport is issued free to blind and disabled persons.
+Applicants must present a document showing eligibility for disability benefits under any of several federal programs, such as Social Security or Federal Retirement, or sign an affidavit affirming eligibility.
+The Golden Age and Golden Access Passports are issued in parks where entrance fees, camping fees, or other recreation use-fees are charged.
+All four types of passes allow not only the card-holder but passengers traveling in the same private, non-commercial vehicle to enter the parks free.

-All information on prices and conditions of park fees detailed below was compiled in early 1986 and is subject to change.
+Park Fees All information on prices and conditions of fees detailed below are subject to change.